EscapedShadows/Api-Hostify/README.md

 - binUNIX.py
 - containerUNIX.py

 There are different versions for Windows and Linux.
-Although it would work with one file on both platforms, each version has bug patches specific to the OS so it runs at optimal performance.
+Although it would work with one file on both platforms, each version has bug patches specific to the OS for optimal performance.

-## So why did I create this project?
+## Why did I create this project?

-Because I know what a pain it is to write a simple and clean API, making it work, bug fixing and then the system implementations, writing the documentation, maintaining the project and just cause I like free stuff lmao.
+I created this project because I understand the difficulties of writing a simple and clean API, ensuring it works, fixing bugs, handling system implementations, writing documentation, and maintaining the project.
+Plus, I enjoy providing free resources.

 ---

 # Future Plans

-In the future, I plan on:
+In the future, I plan to:
-- Adding a system to export all data of a bucket or of the entire API at once
+- Add a system to export all data of a bucket or the entire API at once.
-- Backups that can be configured
+- Implement configurable backups.
-- Idk I'm not good at planning..
-I'm hungry
+- Improve planning and development based on user feedback.

 ---

 # Setup

-Please be patient, I'm lazy :3
+Please be patient, as the setup instructions will be provided soon.